filipeamoises/Rick-and-Morty/README.md

 # Getting started

 ### Steps
-1. Download this repository extract and open the folder
+1. Download this repository extract
+2. Open the project folder on Android Studio
-2. On `app/build.gradle`, update the dependencies Android Studio suggests
+3. On `app/build.gradle`, update the dependencies Android Studio suggests
-3. Run the project
+4. Run the project

 And you're ready to see all Ricky and Morty informations.